alekho77/fundory-app/README.md

 # Fundory App

-**Fundory** is a private web application for managing an investment portfolio.
-It is designed for individual investors, especially those who follow a long-term strategy and value the privacy of their data.
+**Fundory App** is a lightweight web application that helps individual investors estimate and visualize their long-term investment portfolios.
+It’s a simple, privacy-first investment calculator designed to run entirely in the browser without sending any data to external servers.

 ---